 Credits/Refunds will not be issued for delivery costs and the customer is responsible for sending back the item.

 A unique close fitting hoof boot designed to keep wounds, poultices and dressings clean.
 Bearing this in mind exuberant horses and those having undertaken a period of box rest may damage the boot by standing on it or doing racing stops.
-Please ensure the medical hoof boots is worn with an overreach boot on top of the medical hoof boot to help hold in place or using a more traditional poultice for the first day turned out.
+Please ensure the medical hoof boots is worn with an overreach boot on top of the medical hoof boot to help hold in place.
+(Woof do not recommend rubber overreach boots but to use a kevlar one or similar)

 - Keeps wounds, poultices and dressings clean